 \subsection{Signal model}

 The signals of 2$\nu$DEC are from X-rays and/or Auger electrons.
 The energy carried away by the emitted neutrinos, as shown in Eq.~\ref{eq:DEC}, cannot be measured.
 The recoil energy of nuclei is negligible.
-The total energy deposited in the detector depends only on the orbitals of the two captured electrons, which can be calculated numerically.
-The branching ratios for capture from different sub-shells can be calculated following Ref.~\cite{Doi:1991xf, Bambynek:1977zz} and be extended to all electron shells of $^{124}$Xe analogically.
-The total energy deposition for the $KK$ capture mode is calculated as 64.3\,keV with a branching ratio of 72.7\%, and the energy deposition and fractions of $KL$, $KM$, $KN$, and other capture modes are also calculated and summarized in Table~\ref{tab:capture_fraction}.
-There are slight discrepancies between our results and the values reported in Ref.~\cite{XENON:2022evz}.
-The discrepancy may stem from minor differences in the double-vacancy energies and the numerical values of the outer electron wave functions used in our calculations.
-We attribute this discrepancy to systematic uncertainties in Sec.~\ref{sec.Result}.
+The energy deposition and the capture fraction from Ref.~\cite{Nitescu:2024ppf}, as summarized in Table~\ref{tab:capture_fraction}, are used for the signal model.
+An alternative set of energy depositions in Ref.~\cite{XENON:2022evz}, which considers the ionization threshold in xenon, is used as a source of the systematic uncertainty in Sec.~\ref{sec.Result}.

-We consider the 2$\nu$DEC signal as four mono-energetic peaks in the ROI, ranging from the $KK$ to $KN$ transitions, with corresponding energies and fractions listed in Table~\ref{tab:capture_fraction}.
-The captures from subshells are merged into a single Gaussian because the branching ratios of the other levels are too small compared to the dominant term.
+We consider the 2$\nu$DEC signal as five mono-energetic peaks in the ROI, ranging from the $KK$ to $KO$ transitions, with corresponding energies and fractions listed in Table~\ref{tab:capture_fraction}.
 The overall signal spectrum is represented as a weighted sum of multiple Gaussian peaks with their resolutions determined by Eq.~\ref{eq:resolution}.
-The energy resolutions corresponding to the $KK$ and $KL$ captures of $^{124}$Xe 2$\nu$DEC are (5.2 $\pm$ 0.1)$\%$ and (6.7 $\pm$ 0.1)$\%$, respectively.
+The energy resolutions corresponding to the $KK$ and $KL$ captures of $^{124}$Xe 2$\nu$DEC are (5.3 $\pm$ 0.1)$\%$ and (6.9 $\pm$ 0.1)$\%$, respectively.